Walk like a Panther: Chart performance

-Walk like a Panther peaked in January 1999 at number 10 on the UK Singles Chart, becoming Christie's first hit in that country for twenty five years.
-It would be the band's only top ten single; The Beat Goes On and 1st Man in Space would peak at numbers 11 and 28 respectively.
+"Walk like a Panther" peaked in January 1999 at number 10 on the UK Singles Chart, becoming Christie's first hit in that country for twenty five years.
+It would be the band's only top ten single; "The Beat Goes On" and "1st Man in Space" would peak at numbers 11 and 28 respectively.

 Critical reception

 NME said of the song "People just don't write songs like this any more!", said the song had "the vocal gravitas of a man, a common man, defiant in his invective against his lot, his shitty neighbourhood" and ended by describing it as "brave, impassioned and chuffin' catchy."

 Usage in popular culture

-The band performed the song on Top of the Pops, and the song was featured on the album Top of the Pops 1999, Vol. 1.
+The band performed the song on Top of the Pops, once with Christie on vocals and the other with Cocker, and the song was featured on the album Top of the Pops 1999, Vol. 1.
 It was also featured on the compilation albums The Chillout Album, Vol. 2, Soundsystem Four and Now 42.
-Three years later, The Pretenders covered the song on their album Loose Screw.
+Three years later, the Pretenders covered the song on their album Loose Screw.

+The song was used in the third episode of BBC medical drama Bodies created by Jed Mercurio.

 The title of the song was the inspiration for the 2018 British comedy Walk Like a Panther.
 Rick Astley covered the song as part of the film's soundtrack.